-In this article, we will cover the basic of press releases: how to write them, best practices, and how they fit into your SEO strategy.
+In this article, we will cover the basics of press releases that you should know for strategic digital marketing: how to write them, best practices, and how they fit into your SEO strategy.
 The goal of writing a press release is to generate positive publicity for your organization.
 A press release is a great way to generate publicity around a corporate milestone, brand promotion, or noteworthy event.

 Choose A Topic

 When choosing a topic for your press release, ask yourself a few questions: is this topic newsworthy?
 Do people want or need to know about this topic?
 Is a press release the ideal medium to share this information?
 If your answer to these questions is YES, you can begin writing.

 Where to start?
 Many writers start by listing out the answers to the 5W’s.